 The MS Program offers two concentrations: Health Systems and Health Economics and Analytics (STEM).
-For both concentrations, the curriculum is divided into a set of core courses that all students are required to take (20 credits) and a number of electives (minimum of 12 credits) that allow students to choose from courses within the MS Program, as well as from courses offered through the numerous other graduate programs at the Heller School, other schools of Brandeis University, and consortium universities of which Brandeis is a part of.
+For both concentrations, the curriculum is divided into a set of core and elective courses that all students are required to take.
+Students are able to choose from courses within the MS Program, as well as from courses offered through the numerous other graduate programs at the Heller School, other schools of Brandeis University, and consortium universities of which Brandeis is a part of.
+The Health Systems concentration requires (22 core credits) and (minimum of 14 elective credits).
+The STEM concentration requires (26 core credits), (4 STEM elective credits), and (6 elective credits).